Tiririshnik/gophers/README.md

 Hello, this is OpenSource project with my illustrations of gophers (Golang maskot)

-You can use that as you wish except an comercial use
+You can use that as you wish except an commercial use